solliancenet/azure-synapse-analytics-workshop-400/day-02/lab04-dw-optimization-part-2.md

 ### Task 3 - Compare storage requirements

-1. Verify that the four tables have the same number of rows:
+1. Verify that the four tables have the same number of rows (there should be 339,507,246 rows in each):

     ```sql
     SELECT 'Sale_Hash_Projection', COUNT_BIG(*) FROM [wwi_perf].[Sale_Hash_Projection]